-The Directors do not anticipate that the application of other HKFRSs will have a material impact on the Group's consolidated financial statements.
+Except for the above, the directors of the Company do not anticipate that the application of other new and revised HKFRSs will have significant impact on the Group's consolidated financial statements.

 4. SIGNIFICANT ACCOUNTING POLICIES

 Statement of compliance

 The consolidated financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards issued by the HKICPA.
 In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange ("Listing rule") and by the Hong Kong Companies Ordinance (Cap.
 32).